 - Interactive-led training

 All of these approaches are really effective when used in the right context.
 Blended learning is a valuable way of combining all these methods.
 You can develop skills using both electronic media and face to face learning.
 In an ideal world, employees should have a set time each month to work on personal development.
 This should be a mixture of what they want to advance on and what the company needs or recommends.
 In the long run, employee training promotes happiness and morale throughout the workforce, not to mention more skilled employees.

 If you’re looking for local training facilities in Swindon, Alexandra House provides modern spaces with all the tools and equipment you need to learn.
-Located near the city centre of Swindon, these are perfect for courses, seminars and conferences.
+Located near the city centre of Swindon, these are perfect for courses, seminars, conferences and even services offices.
 We have 14 unique classrooms available so you can find something to suit the needs of your business and employees.
 Our superfast Wi-Fi and AV technology make presenting and learning easy.
 Alexandra House also boasts 20 acres of outdoor space for team building events to strengthen employee bonds.
 If you are interested in booking a training venue, don’t hesitate to contact our team today.